borbademiranda/lucasborba.com/content/teaching/africa/index.md

 tags: []
 categories: []
 title: African Politics
-summary: 'Elections, parties, and electoral systems in Sub-Saharan Africa.
+summary: 'This course explores major themes in African politics and development.
+Moving chronologically, we examine the pre-colonial, colonial, post-colonial, and “third wave” transitions to democracy, highlighting the political and socioeconomic legacies each period left behind.
+We consider questions such as: How did the slave trade shape African societies?
+Why was colonialism in Africa so late and short-lived?
+How did independence movements give way to authoritarian regimes?
+What explains the push toward democracy, and has it taken root since founding elections?
 Lead instructor: Kristin Michelitch'
-date: 2022
+date: 2022-01
 type: docs
 math: false
 tags: